-2. In the vi text editor that opens, type in the following line:

-/10 /usr/bin/nxinfo lua --command
+- 2. In the vi text editor that opens, type in the following line: /10 /usr/bin/nxinfo lua --command - "monitor:send data to portal()" - 3.
+Save your changes and quit the editor with the command:

-'''

-"monitor:send_data_to_portal()"

-'''

-3. Save your changes and quit the editor with the command: :wq portal.conf does not exist in folder /var/nexthink/portal/conf, create it by copying the defaults from the sample configuration file:

 After Engine configuration, set the demo mode in the Portal: